-Carpet is the unsung superheroes of our homes, offering comfort and warmth for family friendly flooring.
+Carpet is the unsung superhero of our homes, offering comfort and warmth for family-friendly flooring.
 But choosing the best carpet for your home is a daunting task.
 Between appearance, fiber type, resilience, and style, two of the most valued factors by carpet purchasers are durability and longevity.
-Taking into account all the variables, here we look at what is the longest wearing carpet type.
+Taking into account all the variables, here we look at what is the longest-wearing carpet type.

 The Carpet Fiber Type

 Nylon and wool have been proven to be some of the strongest of carpet fibers in the world.

 Wool carpets are made of a natural fiber that’s generally very warm and cozy.
 Wool carpets have a huge number of benefits that make them highly prized, however, they can be costly when compared to other options.
 Wool carpets can be ideal for bedrooms where you want the comfort and safety of natural fiber, but there is less movement and traffic to dirty carpets.